-It will become mandatory from the beginning of 2016 for all procedure types, including national procedures, to make your submission using electronic application forms (eAFs).
+It will become mandatory from the beginning of 2016 for new marketing authorisation, renewal and variation applications to make your submission using electronic application forms (eAFs).
 This will apply to all procedure types, including national procedures.
 If you are making a submission using the portal, you will have to submit using the portal forms as well as submitting the eAF.
 If you are submitting your application through CESP you will only need to submit the eAF.

 Submissions through the Common European Submission Portal (CESP)

 This system is available from the Heads of Medicines Agencies (HMA) and provides a simple and secure mechanism for exchange of information between applicants and regulatory agencies.

 The purpose of the system is to:

 - provide a secure method of communicating with regulatory agencies via one platform

 - allow submission of an application once to reach all required agencies

 - reduce the burden for both industry and regulators of submitting/handling applications on CD-ROM and DVD

 If you are a first time CESP user and wish to setup up an organisation/university or trust to manage multiple users on the system, register with CESP here.